webgriffe/esb/README.md

   # Other parameters here ...
 ```

-Refer to the [sample configuration file](https://github.com/webgriffe/esb/blob/master/esb.yml.sample) for the complete list of parameters and for more information about the configuration of your ESB.
+Please refer to the [sample configuration file](https://github.com/webgriffe/esb/blob/master/esb.yml.sample) for the complete list of parameters and for more information about the configuration of your ESB.

 Dependencies
 ------------

-It is possible to specify **dependencies** across flows.
+It is possible to specify **dependencies** across flows, which ensure that a flow cannot process any job as long as one or more other flows are working their jobs.
 This is done by using the `dependencies` configuration section: if you want flow A to depend on flow B, you specify the `dependencies` section in flow A's configuration to list flow B:

 ```yaml
 # esb.yml
 # ...

 flows:
   flow_B:
     #...